smartenergycontrol-be/home-assistant-smappee-charging-profiles/README.md

 I might add a ui element to set charging speed and select charging mode later.
 For now you can do that manualle using a input_number helper and an automation.
 Something like :

-Also, you need your serial number for the charger to make the service calls, wasn't able to find this in the api but you can find it in the Smappee app.

 ```
 input_number: